-Currently, the European Commission is working on a new CEF proposal (2020-2026) which will be published in May/June 2018.
+Currently, the European Commission is working on a new CEF proposal (2021-2027) which is still in the negotiating process between the European Council, the European Parliament and the European Commission.
 Therefore, all rail infrastructure managers are asked to give input to maximise EU level financing and funding and its value added.